-Practicum is a 100-hour experience, which will take place at a site supervised and managed by the university.
-During practicum, students will spend 50 hours of direct contact, 40 hours with clients individually, as couples, as families, and a minimum 10 hours in groups.
-Students will need to spend 10-15 clock hours each week in order to complete the practicum experience.
+Practicum is a 100-hour experience, that takes place at an appropriate and qualified practicum site and supervised by University faculty.
+During practicum, students will spend 40 hours of direct contact, 40 hours with clients individually, as couples, as families, and 60 indirect hours for a total of 100 hours.
+Group hours-a minimum 10 hours to be completed at some point during practicum or internship (Group hour requirement only for CMHC & SCH).
+Students will need to spend 10-15 clock hours each week to complete the practicum experience.

 Clinical Mental Health and Marriage & Family students who complete their program onsite will complete their practicum in the campus clinics while any online program students have the option to complete their practicum in either the campus clinics or in the community.
 It is expected that all students will read the Clinical Practice Manual prior to practicum.